spacebanana420/aya/README.md

 - [FFmpeg](https://ffmpeg.org/)

 ### Additional requirements for X11 users:
+- xclip (optional, for copying the screenshot to clipboard)
 - Xwininfo (optional, for window capture)

 ### Additional requirements for Wayland users: